cod3licious/cod3licious.github.io/index.md

 * practical exercises, including natural language processing and computer vision examples
 * predictive maintenance case study using a real world dataset

-In addition to this in-depth workshop targeted at (about-to-be) data scientists, I also offer a less technical 1.5 day introduction to machine learning for those in your firm that want to understand where & how data science can add value, but who will not be applying the algorithms themselves, as well as a 4-hour executive summary.
+In addition to these in-depth sessions targeted at (about-to-be) data scientists, I also offer a less technical introduction to machine learning for those in your firm that want to understand where & how data science can add value, but who will not be applying the algorithms themselves, as well as a short executive summary.

 ## recruiting